ABOUT JUSTICE COLLECTIVE

-Lara Möller leads Justice Collective’s research on racism in the criminal legal system.
-She is interested in abolitionist perspectives on state violence and how to interrupt the systemic abandonment and punishment of marginalized communities.
-Lara aspires to create resources that empower communities to advocate for safety and transformative justice.
-Lara is currently completing her master's in Social Justice and Community Action at the University of Edinburgh.
-As an activist, Lara is involved in campaigns against the expansion of police powers and criminalization.
-She advocates for non-reformist-reforms, such as the right to housing, the right to move and the abolition of KbOs (Kriminalitätsbelastete Orte) to move towards a society in which punishment is obsolete.
+• Lara Möller leads Justice Collective’s research on racism in the criminal legal system and racist policing.
+She is interested in abolitionist perspectives on state violence and seeks strategies for action to stop the organized abandonment and punishment of marginalized communities.
+Lara studied Social Justice and Community Action at the University of Edinburgh and is interested in movement structures and political strategies in anti-racist and abolitionist struggles.
+As an activist, Lara is involved in various campaigns against the expansion of police powers and criminalization.
+She advocates for non-reformist reforms with the goal of making punishment obsolete.

 ADVISORY BOARD